dphlai-zz/bopper/README.md

 * Bored of the current map?
 Simply hit 'Generate New Map!' to produce a new game layout

-This project has been built in Ruby on Rails, leveraging Phaser.js, a 2D game framework for making HTML5 games.
+This project has been built in Ruby on Rails leveraging Phaser.js, a 2D game framework for making HTML5 games.